 Australia’s geographic isolation allowed the parrots to diversify into a huge array of species and to colonize every corner of the continent in the absence of other large seed-eating birds.
 As a result, parrots are found in most Australian habitats from the arid inland regions to the forested coast.
 You can even see a good variety of parrots in Sydney.

 Most parrots are specialist seed-eaters – their powerful short beaks are well suited for tearing apart seedpods and nuts.
 Although some species, like lorikeets, feed primarily on nectar and pollen.

 About 80% of the male’s song consists of expert mimicry.
-It can incorporate virtually any sounds from its environment into its song, including the calls of other birds, the sound of a clicking camera, dog’s bark, car alarm, or the noise of a chainsaw.
+It can incorporate virtually any sounds from its environment into its song, including the calls of other birds, the sound of a clicking camera, a dog’s bark, a car alarm, or the noise of a chainsaw.
 Here is an excellent video by BBC Wildlife of a performing male superb lyrebird.